larspensjo/Logonaut/doc/UserRequirements.md

 *   [ReqGoToLineExecuteJumpv1] **Go To Line Execution:** Pressing Enter (or clicking a button) must jump to (select and scroll to) the entered line number if it exists in the *filtered* view.
 *   [ReqGoToLineFeedbackNotFoundv1] **Go To Line Feedback:** Feedback must indicate if the entered line number is not found in the filtered view.
 *   **Auto Scroll:**
-    *   [ReqAutoScrollOptionv1] An "Auto Scroll" option (`CheckBox`) must be available to automatically scroll to the end of the log view when new lines are added.
+    *   [ReqAutoScrollOptionv2] An **anchor toggle button** in the status bar must be available to automatically scroll to the end of the log view when new lines are added.
+The button's visual state (e.g., icon color) should indicate whether auto-scroll is enabled or disabled.
     *   [ReqAutoScrollDisableOnManualv1] Auto Scroll must be **automatically disabled** if the user manually scrolls the log view using the mouse wheel (scrolling up), keyboard navigation keys (PgUp/Dn, Arrows, Home/End), or by interacting with the scrollbar/overview ruler.
 *   **Keyboard Shortcuts:** Common actions must be accessible via standard keyboard shortcuts:
     *   [ReqShortcutOpenFilev1] `Ctrl+O`: Open File (Expected, check implementation)